Getronics Editorial Team

 Within these diverse networks, AI is making sense of a vast cloud of information about who can do what and where the risks are.
-Who can access what information, from which devices, and under which circumstances; where the risks of non-compliant behaviour are highest; how policies can limit the downside.
+Who can access what information, from which devices, and under which circumstances; where the risks of non-compliant behavior are highest; how policies can limit the downside?

 It’s all about enabling and empowering the individual to do the right things, without playing fast and loose with overall network security.
 It’s far beyond simple threat protection into full endpoint detection and response, bringing together managing identities, dealing with data compliance, and securing devices.
 No matter who owns them or where they came from.

 4. … and staying on top of device lifecycle management